bscotch/stitch/README.md

 + [Node.js v14+](https://nodejs.org/) (may work on lower versions, but only tested on v14)
 + [Git](https://git-scm.com/) (if your project is not in a git repo, the PDK will not work)
 + [Gamemaker Studio 2.3+](https://www.yoyogames.com/gamemaker) projects
-+ Windows 10 OS (may work on Mac, but only tested on Windows 10)
++ Windows 10 (the PDK might work on Mac, but is only developed and tested on Windows 10)

 ### Gamemaker Project Setup